 Software development purists look at the Waterfall methodology as the model to look at for highly structured projects e.g. Operating System design, real-time codecs, scientific software or software for critical environments.

-For AI and machine learning projects however, this approach can be deleterious and lead to longer development cycles and project failure.
-Below there is a table that not only summarises some differences between the two methodologies, but also emphasises the major reasons why Agile is probably the best development method for data science projects.
+Agile development methodology is much more suited to machine learning projects.
+The table below summarises some differences between the two methodologies.
+It also emphasises the major reasons why Agile is probably the best development method for data science projects.

 A comparison between waterfall and agile in machine learning

 |Requirements clear from the beginning.||Within a well-defined scope, requirements evolve during the course of the project.|